bozenakirkov/ml_deploy/README.md

 # ml_deploy

-testing poetry, nox, flask, tensorflow
+It is repository for testing poetry, nox, flask, tensorflow.